The many-to-few lemma and multiple spines: The many-to-few lemma

-where each $Y(v_1,\ldots,v_k)$ is $\Fg_t$-measurable.
-To see this one can generalize the argument on pages 24-25 of \cite{roberts:thesis}.
+To prove that $Y$ can be written in the form (\ref{Ydecomp}), one can generalize the argument on pages 24-25 of \cite{roberts:thesis}.
 Since this is a purely measure-theoretic argument and will be clear for most $Y$ of interest, we leave it as an exercise for the reader.
-We now state our main result in full.
+We now state our main result (in continuous time) in full.
+A similar statement will be given in discrete time in Section \ref{discrete_sec}.

 \begin{lem}[Many-to-few] For any $k\geq1$ and $\Fg^k_t$-measurable $Y$ as above,

 \end{lem}